shopsys/shopsys/docs/frontend/introduction-to-less.md

     |   └── footer.less
     └── main.less
 ```
-We can see two files named `main.less` located in two different folders:
+We can see two files named `main.less` located in two different folders.
 - `common/main.less` will import only that type of files which defines common styles for all domains
 - `domain2/main.less` will import files which extend, add or modify styles for *domain2*

 Now we want to extend styles for *domain2* by changing default colors defined in `core/variables.less` and add styles for footer.